frostbyte00/Image-rotation/README.md

 >> Assignment for Winter bootcamp 2020

-Simple program for image rotation by 30 degree using open cv.
+Simple program for image rotation by 30 degrees using open cv.